French pronunciation for beginners

 Julie (zhewlee) Julie

-Elle téléphone (ehl taylayfohn) She calls.
+Elle téléphone. (ehl taylayfohn) She calls.

 le père (luh pehr) father

-Vous‿êtes. (voo zheht) You are.
+Vous‿ êtes. (voo zeht) You are.

 à bientôt (ah byanto) see you soon